frank26080115/OpenMV-Astrophotography-Gear/README.md

 So I put on my product designer hat.
 My minimum-viable-product needs to:

  * identify Polaris
- * calculate where the North Celestial Pole is using the position of Polaris, and other data
+ * calculate where the North Celestial Pole is
+   * using the position of Polaris, the surrounding stars, and other data
  * tell the user how to adjust the mount to achieve polar-alignment

 How do I start?